ana1231/SuiteReview_FE/front-end/README.md

 <br>

-Location in the component diagram:
+:mag_right: Location in the component diagram:
 ``````
 App
 │